-The Project includes additional shoulder widening to be consistent with modern design practice.
+In addition, the Project includes shoulder widening to be consistent with modern design practice.
 For this improvement, the CRF Desktop Reference Manual has a crash reduction factor (CRF) of .20 (or a CMF of .80) for upgrading facilities with less than 4-foot shoulder to over 8 foot.
 Traditional practice for combining CMFs as prescribed by the Highway Safety Manual is that CMFs be multiplied together.
-In this Projects case, that would equate to a combined CMF of (.75\.8) 0.6 to account for both geometric improvements.
-This was not included to ensure a conservative estimate of benefits.
+In this project's case, which would equate to a combined CMF of (.75\.8) = 0.6 to account for both geometric improvements.